Rise to Success: Career Highlights of Chelsea Clinton

 July 2016: Introduction of Hillary Clinton at the Democratic National Convention

-In July 2016, Chelsea Clinton introduced her mother at the Democratic National Convention in Philadelphia, delivering a personal tribute.
+In July 2016, Chelsea Clinton introduced her mother at the Democratic National Convention in Philadelphia, in a personal, emotional tribute recalling her own upbringing and describing her mother's commitment to issues and to public service.

-November 9, 2016: Hillary Clinton Concedes the Presidential Race
+November 9, 2016: Hillary Clinton Conceded Presidential Race

-On November 9, 2016, Hillary Clinton conceded the presidential race to Donald Trump.
-After the 2016 election, Chelsea Clinton's political commentary led to speculation about her own political aspirations.
+On November 9, 2016, Hillary Clinton conceded the presidential race to Republican candidate Donald Trump.
+After the 2016 election, Chelsea Clinton's political commentary on her Twitter account led to speculation that she might have political aspirations of her own.

-In 2016, Chelsea Clinton made over 200 public appearances as a surrogate in her mother's presidential campaign and introduced her at the Democratic National Convention.
+In 2016, Chelsea Clinton made more than 200 public appearances as her mother's surrogate and introduced her at the Democratic National Convention.

 In March 2017, Chelsea Clinton was named to the board of directors of Expedia Group.